-You’ve been teaming via video more and more recently.
-So, how’s it going?
 Are your people teams and project teams coming together?
 Are you able to maintain productivity?
-Is your remote team thriving?
-Or is technological fatigue setting in?
+Is your remote team thriving or has tech fatigue set in?

-Maybe it’s time for a reboot!
-Consider new or different ways to “mind the (virtual) gap” when connecting team members —new or old.
+To successfully build a remote team, it’s time to consider new or different ways to “mind the (virtual) gap” when connecting team members —new or old.

 All successful teams need: